 Wednesday, 7 June

 MMAMETLHAKE!
 Ja’Kaylen got to see where I lived for two years!
 She also met all my kids and we even took Ginger (my dog) to the vet haha.

 Thursday, 8 June

-I have so many blogs and vlogs planned and I hope to get on some sort of schedule.
+I have so many blogs planned and I hope to get on some sort of schedule.
 Bare with me while I figure it out!